jhintux/grapheno/README.md

 - Multiple nodes can run simultaneously, each with its own database and port
 - Nodes automatically sync with peers and maintain consensus on the longest valid chain
 - The wallet TUI requires a terminal that supports ANSI escape codes
+- **Breaking Change:** This version uses address-based transactions.
+Old blockchain databases are incompatible and must be recreated